.us: Locality domains

 A large number of third-level domains are reserved for localities within states.
 Each fourth-level domain registration under this namespace follows the format organization-name.locality.state.us, where state is a state's two-letter postal abbreviation and locality is a hyphenated name that corresponds to a ZIP code or appears in a well-known atlas.
+Some delegated managers alternatively register domains under common abbreviations of locality names, such as: